 13-15 points - You are ready for a Deep Dive

-If you want to learn more about each level, scroll to the bottom where we review them in depth.
+If you want to learn more about each level, scroll to the bottom of the page where we review them in depth.
 Once you have determined your level, continue reading the book.
 You'll be prompted to choose your level throughout the book as well as this site.

-You can also complete the UDL Self-Assessment directly in Google Forms.
+You can complete the UDL Self-Assessment directly in Google Forms.